patrikx3/redis-ui/README.md

 - Frontend mirrors the rules in UI controls (hide/disable + localized messages)
 - `--readonly-connections` (`-r`) requires `pro` or `enterprise` tier

-### Redis 8 ReJSON Support

-P3X Redis UI supports the **ReJSON** module (built into Redis 8) for the JSON data type.
-This feature requires a **Pro** or **Enterprise** license.

-- Auto-detects the ReJSON module on connection via `MODULE LIST`
-- JSON keys appear in the tree with a `</>` icon
-- Create, view, edit, format, copy, and download JSON documents
-- JSON type is available in the "Add Key" dialog when the module is detected and the license tier allows it

 ### License Editing Policy (`p3xrs.json`)

 License editability is controlled by server config: